European Union Law and Governance (Graduate)

 International mobility possibilities

-Students can participate in ERASMUS+ mobility programme which gives a possibility to study at a university abroad for 1 or 2 semesters and do internship abroad.
+Students can participate in ERASMUS+ mobility programme which gives a possibility to study at a university abroad for 1 or 2 semesters and do internship in another country.

 |Simas Grigonis, Graduate, PhD student at Mykolas Romeris University: